Qluxzz/avanza/README.md

 from avanza import Avanza, ChannelType

 def callback(data):
-    # Do something with the order depths data here
+    # Do something with the quotes data here
     print(data)

 async def subscribe_to_channel(avanza: Avanza):